kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/init.md

 <h1> How can I known which variables a provider requires? </h1>

-Users can refer to the provider documentation for the list of variables to be set or use the `clusterctl config provider <provider-name>` command to get a list of expected variable names.
+Users can refer to the provider documentation for the list of variables to be set or use the `clusterctl generate provider <provider-name> --describe` command to get a list of expected variable names.

 </aside>